ianthetechie/digital-garden/content/finishing-dragonball-in-korean.md

 I don't regret reading all the way to the end, but it got *quite* repetitive and predictable to be honest.

-To complement the reading (and provide a reward for the slog initially), I also watched Dragonball and Dragonball Z Kai on [Laftel](https://laftel.net/), reading the chapters BEFORE watching them most of the time.
+To complement the reading (and provide a reward for the slog initially), I also watched Dragonball and Dragonball Z Kai on [Laftel](https://laftel.net/) (NOTE: This may be region blocked), reading the chapters BEFORE watching them most of the time.
 I think that helped me focus on the text and improve my (weaker) reading.